rafabene/rafabene.github.io/_posts/2016-01-09-docker-images-openshift-network.md

 ![](/images/openshift_logo.png)

-Another great adition was the inclusal of [*Openshift instructions*](https://github.com/rafabene/devops-demo/blob/master/openshift/Readme.md) for the same lab.
+Another great addition was the inclusal of [*Openshift instructions*](https://github.com/rafabene/devops-demo/blob/master/openshift/Readme.md) for the same lab.

 One of the biggest differences is that Openshift provide [*Routes feature*](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html) that allow external host name mapping and load balancing.
 Due to this "native" feature, we don't need to deploy [mod_cluster](http://mod-cluster.jboss.org/) as part of the lab environment.